hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-ha.rst

 -  ``url`` - specifies the URL to be used to contact this server over the control channel.
 Other servers use this URL to send control commands to that server.

+-  ``basic-auth-user`` - specifies the user id for basic HTTP authentication.
+If not specified or specified as an empty string no authentication header will be added to HTTP transactions.
+   Must not contain the colon (:) character.

+-  ``basic-auth-password`` - specifies the password for basic HTTP authentication.
+Ignored when the user id is not specified or empty.
+   The password is optional: if not specified an empty password is used.

 -  ``role`` - denotes the role of the server in the HA setup.
 The following roles are supported in the load-balancing configuration: